smttsp/last_chance_adoption/docs/volunteer-guides/orientation.md

 # New Volunteer Orientation

-Welcome to Last Chance Adoption!
+Welcome to Last Chance Animal Rescue!
 This guide will help you get started as a new volunteer.
 We're thrilled to have you join our team in helping cats find their forever homes.

-## About Last Chance Adoption
+## About Last Chance Animal Rescue

-Last Chance Adoption is dedicated to rescuing cats from high-kill shelters and other at-risk situations.
+Last Chance Animal Rescue is dedicated to rescuing cats from high-kill shelters and other at-risk situations.
 We work with a network of foster homes and adoption centers to care for these cats until they find their permanent homes.
 Our volunteers are the backbone of our organization, providing essential care, socialization, and adoption services.

 ## Mission and Values